INVASIVE ALIEN SPECIES

 Invasive alien species do not respect administrative borders.
 Once a species is established in one country, it can easily spread to neighbouring countries through natural dispersal or (un)intentional human intervention.
 Also, prevention and management measures undertaken at national level may be undermined by lack of similar actions adopted in neighbouring countries.
 Clearly, a European approach to the problem of invasive alien species is required.

 To this end, new legislation on IAS was introduced in the European Union, establishing a coordinated EU-wide framework for actions to prevent, minimise and mitigate the adverse impact of IAS.
-It is based on three types of measures, each tackling IAS according to their level of occurrence in Europe:

 Want to know more?
 Read this brochure on Invasive Alien Species, published by the European Commission.